 What are Your Options?

 This may seem obvious.
 But few designers realize enclosures are available in many colors.
 On many commercial projects, we've noticed the electrical transformer is green and it looks much more aesthetically pleasing than a shiny aluminum one would look.
 Notice the green enclosures in the picture above.
 They are a much better option.
 The architect and building owner will be more in favor of this look.
 As far as we know, all manufacturers charge more for a color – other than the brushed aluminum – except Safe-T-Cover.
-After hearing from hundreds of civil designers, we learned that by offering our standard models in a few common colors at the same base price, we substantially increase the versatility and desirability of our backflow enclosure aesthetics.
+After hearing from hundreds of civil designers, we learned that by offering our standard models in a few common colors at the same base price, we substantially increase the versatility and desirability of our aluminum enclosures.
 So, in 2015 we began offering our entire line of covers in four standard colors.
 At the base price, you can choose a backflow preventer cover in Hartford Green, Slate Grey, Sierra Tan or the standard Brushed Aluminum.
-Our goal is to provide an option which helps blend the aluminum enclosure into the scenery, whether it's hidden in the greenery or integrated into a desert landscape.
+Our goal is to provide an option which helps blend aluminum shelters into the scenery, whether it's hidden in the greenery or integrated into a desert landscape.
 Of course, we can ship in most any custom color as well for a nominal fee, but by offering these standard colors, we find that we satisfy most design needs.
 Below are two colors we offer - Terra Cotta, and Slate Grey.

 How Does it Work?